bbkingisking/poem-schema/README.md

 ## Validation

 A Rust validator is included in `./validators/rust`.
 To build it from source, ensure you have [`rustc`](https://rust-lang.org/tools/install/) installed, then, from `./validators/rust/` run `cargo build --release`.
-To use the binary, pass the full path as a CLI argument, for example: `./validate-poem /Users/bbkingisking/literature/william-blake_the-tyger.poem`.
+To use the binary, pass the full path of your `.poem` file as a CLI argument, for example: `./validate-poem /Users/bbkingisking/literature/william-blake_the-tyger.poem`.
 You will get an `[OK]` message if it is valid, or a detailed error message saying why it is not.

 > [!NOTE]
 > The schema specification allows arbitrary strings for the `language` property.
-If you want to ensure that your `language` fields are valid [`ISO-639-3`](https://en.wikipedia.org/wiki/ISO_639-3) and [`ISO-15924`](https://en.wikipedia.org/wiki/ISO_15924) tags (for example, `lzh-Hant`), use the `--strict-language` flag.
+If you want to ensure that your `language` fields are valid combination of [`ISO-639-3`](https://en.wikipedia.org/wiki/ISO_639-3) and [`ISO-15924`](https://en.wikipedia.org/wiki/ISO_15924) tags (for example, `lzh-Hant`), use the `--strict-language` flag.
 This is an optional feature of the validator and does not relate to the schema itself.

 ## Why YAML?